Sodium-Hydrogen/slicers-novnc/README.md

 ## Version

-Every update pushes a total of four tags to docker hub.
+Every update pushes a total of four tags for each slicer to docker hub.

-* latest
+* slicer name with no added dashes
   * This tag will include all releases that are marked as official release from the superslicer github.
-* prerelease
+* ...-prerelease
-  * This is all releases even those marked as prerelease.
+  * This is all releases even those marked as pre-release.
 It may often be the same as latest.
-* x.x (version)
+* ...-x.x (version)
-  * SuperSlicer versions are prusaslicer version dotted with SuperSlicer versions ex (2.4.58.2) is from prusaslicer 2.4 and SuperSlicer version 58.2.
-These tagged images will be the latest (including prereleases) release using the prusaslicer version number.
+  * The latest release including pre-releases that have the bug fix number removed.
-* x.x.x.x (version)
+* ...-x.x.x.x (version)
-  * Any version that is marked as official (non prerelease) with x.x.x.x being their tag
+  * Any version that is marked as official (non pre-release) with x.x.x.x being their tag
-* prerelease-x.x.x.x
+* ...-prerelease-x.x.x.x
-  * Any release including prereleases with x.x.x.x being their tag.
+  * Any release including pre-releases with x.x.x.x being their tag.

 ## Mobile Friendly Efforts